 1095 hours of structured training, delivered online that includes:

-105 hours of non-structured training, expected to be completed over the duration of the course at approximately 1.5 hrs a week, which can include:
+105 hours of non-structured training, expected to be completed over the duration of the course at approximately 1.5 hrs a week.
+The activities completed must be separate to, and must not include, work undertaken to complete the course assessments.
+These can include:

 The timeframe for existing workers will be determined after assessment of any application for Recognition of Prior Learning.